 Working outside with heavy duty equipment is dangerous and ill-fitting clothing or a lack of proper clothing can put you in harm’s way.
-Consider wearing the following items when working or performing maintenance on your tractor or an implement.
+Consider outfitting yourself with the personal protective gear you’ll need for the job ahead each day.
+Wear the following items when working or performing maintenance on your tractor or an implement:

-Heavy-duty boots.
 Keeping your feet comfortable and safe should be at the top of your priorities since you’re constantly on your feet while you work.
-Wear a pair that are steel-reinforced to protect your feet from any dropped objects.
+Wear a pair that are steel reinforced to protect your feet from any dropped objects.

 The most important part of tractor and implement operation is the operator.
 If you’re not alert and aware, not even the most advanced safety features can prevent an accident.

 Multiple studies have concluded that a lack of sleep hampers your ability to drive a standard automobile — so imagine the kind of danger you could put yourself and others in if you try to drive a tractor and an implement while you’re tired.

 Stay hydrated and well-fed

 Your focus and energy are key to operating dangerous machinery safely, so drink plenty of water and eat before you step into your tractor’s cab.